searchisko/elasticsearch-river-sysinfo/README.md

 ## Configuration of indexers
 Second significant part of the river configuration is list of `indexers`.
 Each indexer defines what information will be collected in which interval, and where will be stored in ES indexes.
 Information is stored to the ES indexes in cluster where river runs.
+Structure of stored information is exactly same as returned from ElasticSearch API call.
 Indexer configuration is:

 	{